 We strongly recommend that you consult a solicitor when making or changing your Will.

-For information about leaving a legacy from the USA, please contact the Development Director.
+For information about leaving a legacy from North America, please contact the Development Director.